iPhone SE vs. iPhone X: Refurbished doesn't always mean cheaper

 When the iPhone X first debuted in 2017, it made headlines for several reasons.
-It was the first iPhone to have Face ID, the first to have an OLED display and the first to have an on-screen notch.
+It was the first iPhone to have Face ID, the first to have an OLED display and the first to have an onscreen notch .
 At the time it was a top-of-the-class device.
 Now, three years later, it's just as reliable.
-Though Apple discontinued the iPhone X a mere 10 months after its launch, the company sells refurbished models at a heavy discount: $599 or £599 (64GB) and $699 or £699 (256GB).
-(Apple does not sell or ship refurbished iPhones to Australia, but that converts to about AU$940 and AU$1,100.)
+Though Apple discontinued the iPhone X a mere 10 months after its launch, the company sells refurbished models at a heavy discount: $599 or £599 for a model with 64GB and $699 or £699 for 256GB.
+(Apple doesn't sell or ship refurbished iPhones to Australia, but that converts to about AU$940 and AU$1,100.)

 While this may be a tempting option for those looking for a cheaper iPhone, Apple also introduced a new iPhone SE this year for $399 (£419, AU$749).
-The iPhone SE's specs and looks are similar to the iPhone 8, which also came out in 2017, but it has plenty of new advantages of its own that make it a better buy than a refurbished iPhone X from Apple.
+In specs and looks the iPhone SE is similar to the iPhone 8, which also came out in 2017, but it has plenty of new advantages of its own that make it a better buy than a refurbished iPhone X from Apple.

-Though it doesn't have a second telephoto lens and its screen isn't as brilliant as the iPhone X, the smaller iPhone SE still has a few upgrades that make it the better value-buy than a discounted iPhone X. That includes an A13 Bionic processor, dual-SIM capabilities and a handful of camera upgrades.
-(Neither phone has a headphone jack, BTW.)
-If you're looking for an affordable, brand new iPhone with up-to-date support, the iPhone SE should be your go-to.
+Though it doesn't have a second telephoto lens and its screen isn't as brilliant as the iPhone X's, the smaller iPhone SE still has a few upgrades that make it the better value buy than a discounted iPhone X. That includes an A13 Bionic processor, dual-SIM capabilities and a handful of camera upgrades.
+(Neither phone has a headphone jack.)
+If you're looking for an affordable, brand-new iPhone with up-to-date support, the iPhone SE should be your go-to.
 Read our Apple iPhone SE (2020) review.

 If you own a working iPhone X, there's no reason to buy the iPhone SE.
-But if you're tempted to buy a refurbished one from Apple at the discounted price, I don't recommend it unless you just really want that second telephoto camera for some reason.
-For one thing, it's likely that software updates from Apple may not be as robust on a three-year-old device than on a new one.
-Second, if you do want all the aforementioned iPhone SE upgrades or a bigger screen, it's better to get a new iPhone 11, which costs the same as a refurbished iPhone X. Read our Apple iPhone X review.
+But if you're tempted to buy a refurbished iPhone X from Apple at the discounted price, I don't recommend it unless you just really want that second telephoto camera for some reason.
+For one thing, it's likely that software updates from Apple may not be as robust on a 3-year-old device as on a new one.
+Secondly, if you do want all the aforementioned iPhone SE upgrades or a bigger screen, it's better to get a new iPhone 11, which costs the same as a refurbished iPhone X. Read our Apple iPhone X review.

 For more details, read on for a deep dive into how the two iPhones stack up.